Legana/ML_vs_homology/06_method_evaluation_on_proteomes.md

 get_missing_amps(bacteria_proteome_metadata, "Escherichia_coli")
 ```

+**Table 6.3:** AMPs found in proteomes via the matching of AMP sequences
+in the AMP database to the proteomes and remaining AMPs (from the AMP
+database) that were not found in the proteomes, despite belonging to the
+same organism

 | Organism Name              | Number of AMPs in proteome not annotated as AMP | AMPs not accounted for |
 |----------------------------|-------------------------------------------------|------------------------|
 | *Mus musculus*             | 1                                               | 4                      |